-Articles provide focused discussions on specific topics.
+Articles are generally published in academic journals.
+They provide the latest research and focused examinations of specific topics.
 Because they are published more quickly and more frequently than books you will usually find the most recent works on a topic in the forms of articles.

 Scholarly articles will always have citations to the author's sources in the form of footnotes, end notes, or a bibliography (or a combination of these).
 Peer reviewed articles are scholarly articles that were reviewed by experts in a field before being selected for publication.